Words by Polly Bindman

 Stour Space, located in a formerly disused building in Hackney Wick, is from the outside fairly nondescript – a seemingly unlikely location for this year’s London edition of Art Futura festival, which showcases a series of international projects across New Media, Virtual Reality, Interactive Design and Digital Animation.
-The two live performances shown at the end of the premier night enjoyed a similarly dissonant relationship between form and content – with both artists utilising simple systems to generate complex compositions of sound and light.
+The two live performances at the end of the premier night enjoyed a similarly dissonant relationship between form and content – with both artists utilising simple systems to generate complex sound and light compositions.

 This year’s theme of Art Futura is Humanized Technology, a theme which was played out initially in a selection of the most impressive works of the program.
 Throughout this series of incredible animations, the stand-out motif of the human body was presented in unimaginable and innovative ways – bodies as amorphous, mobile, suspended – bodies of the future remoulded and interspersed onto vast landscapes and desolate wastelands.

 More specifically, some of the standout pieces that feature the posthuman body include Dmitry Zakharov’s eerie animation titled ‘Clones performing Michael Jackson’s thriller dance’, and Simon Christoph Kren’s ‘Parasitic endeavours’, which features fleshy, deconstructed human body parts, writhing and wriggling on top of each other as if made of rubber.